 Priming Your Spring Rings - IMPORTANT!

 Because of plating and anti-tarnish treatments, your first few uses of a spring ring trigger can be a little sticky – you may have to break through the plating and anti-tarnish surface treatments to loosen the trigger action.
 Don’t be concerned, this is normal for spring rings and is part of the economy experience, and why they are so affordable.
 However, once you have used the clasp a few times, the movement will be nice and smooth.
 If you notice the trigger isn’t working properly, we recommend opening and closing the spring ring about 4-6 times to clear the tubing of any obstructions from the manufacturing process.
 You’re going to want to keep this concept in mind if you add any coatings or patinas as well.
 Anything can get into that mechanism and gum it up.
-If it’s something you are especially concerned about, consider a switch to lobster clasps.
+If it’s something you are especially concerned about, consider a switch to lobster claws.

-Spring Ring Clasp Benefits
+Spring Ring Benefits

 Now that we’ve got some of the technical stuff covered – let’s talk about why we love spring rings!
 There are two big things that make these little clasps so popular.
 They’re affordable and come in different sizes and material varieties.